pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/whitepaper/whitepaper_technical.md

 ### getMintAmount()

 Let's take a look at how we calculate how much FLUX to mint for an address that has Datamine (DAM) tokens locked-in.
-The returned number is the total amount of FLUX that would be minted if the current address performs a mint:
+The returned number is the total amount of FLUX that would be minted if the current address performs a validator:

 ```Solidity
 /**